artalar/reatom/packages/core/README.md

 })
 ```

 As you can see, most passed callbacks in Reatom units accepts `ctx` by the first argument - it is a main convention, which allow you to not use imports and write more clean.
-Some advanced helpers could extends or redefine ctx for additional features, so when you will need it, there will no feature code changes.
+Some advanced helpers could extends or redefine ctx for additional features typesafety, so when you will need it, there will no feature code changes.

 ```ts
 // subscribe to your atoms